cheststore/chest.store/README.md

 ## TODOS

-- More provider integrations (MS OneDrive, Wasabi, DigitalOcean, more?)
+- More provider integrations
-- chest.store subscription service (would anyone pay for a cloud offering of this?)
+  - MS OneDrive
+  - Wasabi
+  - MinIO
+  - DigitalOcean
+  - more?
 - Hooks
   - webhook integration when objects are downloaded, uploaded, synced, new version, etc.
   - custom extensions on download, upload, etc.
 - Mobile app(s)
+- chest.store subscription service (would anyone pay for a cloud offering of this?)
+- Premium features
+  - Object editing in-app (google or O365 integrations?)
+  - Collaboration tools
+    - Notes/comments, scheduling?
+  - Better git repo management
+  - Teams/enterprise(y) features
   - Blockchain integration
     - Store SHA256 bit hash of file contents in blockchain txns for tamper-proofing
     - Could be used by/for legal services or compliance auditors for proof object(s) haven't changed/been tampered with
-- Object editing in-app (google or O365 integrations?)
-- Collaborate tools
-  - Notes/comments, scheduling?
-- Teams/enterprise(y) features